diojin/mockingjay/docs/frameworks.md

 1. Explicitly name your component [@Component(“beanName”)]
 2. Use ‘@Resource’ with the ‘name’ attribute [@Resource(name=”beanName”)]
 3. Avoid ‘@Qualifier’ annotations unless you want to create a list of similar beans.
 For example you may want to mark a set of rules with a specific ‘@Qualifier’ annotation.
 This approach makes it simple to inject a group of rule classes into a list that can be used for processing data.
-4. Scan specific packages for components [context:component-scan base-package=”com.sourceallies.person”].
-While this will result in more component-scan configurations it reduces the chance that you’ll add unnecessary components to your Spring context.
+4. Scan specific packages for components <context:component-scan base-package=”com.sourceallies.person” />.
+While this will result in more component-scan configurations, it reduces the chance that you’ll add unnecessary components to your Spring context.

 Following these guidelines will increase the readability and stability of your Spring annotation configurations.

->@Inject is part of the Java CDI (Contexts and Dependency Injection) standard introduced in Java EE 6 (JSR-300), read more.
+>@Inject is part of the Java CDI (Contexts and Dependency Injection) standard introduced in Java EE 6 (JSR-300).
 Spring has chosen to support using @Inject synonymously with their own @Autowired annotation.
 In a Spring application, the two annotations works the same way as Spring has decided to support some JSR-300 annotations in addition to their own.

->I agree with you that we dont change the DI frameworks often .
+>I agree with you that we don't change the DI frameworks often .
 However if our source code has multiple packages and if you want to build a common package which you want to share across multiple projects and then going with @Inject JSR annotation is better than using @Autowired which locks your code base with spring DI. – Aditya

 __@Autowired__